shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

 > implicit adj.
 Having no reservations or doubts; unquestioning or unconditional; usually said of faith or trust.

 OAuth 2 Overview

+The authorization grant, in this case, is non-existant!

 * same as the `code` flow with the following differences:
 * the authorization server